-Commercial Vehicle Safety Alliance’s Brake Safety Week, an annual commercial motor vehicle brake-safety inspection, enforcement and education initiative, is set for Aug.
-21-27.
+Commercial Vehicle Safety Alliance’s Brake Safety Week, an annual commercial motor vehicle brake-safety inspection, enforcement and education initiative, will run from Aug.
+21 to Aug.
+27.

 During Brake Safety Week, inspectors will conduct their usual North American Standard Level I and V Inspections and capture and report brake-related data to CVSA.
 The results will be released in the fall.

 Brake-related violations comprise the largest percentage of all out-of-service vehicle violations cited during roadside inspections, and according to last year’s three-day International Roadcheck data, brake systems and brake adjustment violations accounted for 38.9% of all vehicle out-of-service violations, the most of any category of vehicle violations.

 To address this, CVSA’s Brake Safety Week seeks to:

 - Identify and remove commercial motor vehicles with critical vehicle inspection violation items identified in the North American Standard Out-of-Service Criteria from roadways.

 - Conduct inspections and identify and acknowledge commercial motor vehicles that do not have critical vehicle inspection violations by affixing those vehicles with a CVSA decal.

 - Encourage proactive vehicle maintenance in advance of the week.

 - Highlight the hard work and commitment to safety by inspectors, drivers and motor carriers.